ICT-ANS/StarLight.github.io/docs/Compress Guide.md

 * `model_masked.pth` includes the model weights and the generated pruning mask.
 * `mask.pth` only includes the generated pruning mask.

-4. Export your pruned model
+4. Export your pruned model:

 ```python
   from lib.compression.pytorch import ModelSpeedup